George Butler Research Professor of Law

 J.D., University of Chicago

 Professor Kumar is also passionate about teaching.
-She is the 2013 recipient of both the University of Houston Teaching Excellence award and the Student Bar Association's Faculty of the Year award.
+She has received both the University of Houston Teaching Excellence award and the Student Bar Association's Faculty of the Year award.

 COURSES: Patent Law